Vladimir Nabokov: Views on women writers

 Nabokov's wife Véra was his strongest supporter and assisted him throughout his life, but Nabokov admitted to a "prejudice" against women writers.
 He wrote to Edmund Wilson, who had been making suggestions for his lectures: "I dislike Jane Austen, and am prejudiced, in fact against all women writers.
 They are in another class."
 But after rereading Austen's Mansfield Park he changed his mind and taught it in his literature course; he also praised Mary McCarthy's work and called Marina Tsvetaeva a "poet of genius" in Speak, Memory.
 Although Véra worked as his personal translator and secretary, he made publicly known that his ideal translator would be male, and especially not a "Russian-born female".
 In the first chapter of Glory he attributes the protagonist's similar prejudice to the impressions made by children's writers like Lidiya Charski, and the short story "The Admiralty Spire" deplores the posturing, snobbery, antisemitism, and cutesiness he considered characteristic of Russian women authors.

 Personal life

+Allegations of pedophilia

+Speculation about Nabokov's relationship to pedophilia began with Lolitas publication, when critics like John Gordon of the London Sunday Express denounced it as "sheer unrestrained pornography", raising questions about why someone would write such material.
+In 1990, the psychiatrist Brandon Centerwall published the most direct accusation, arguing in Texas Studies in Literature and Language that Nabokov was a "closet pedophile" whose repeated literary treatment of the theme across decades reflected personal compulsion.
+Centerwall expanded his thesis in a 1992 article, citing evidence such as Nabokov's use of the term "nymphet" in authorial commentary, the doubled structure of "Humbert Humbert" mirroring "Vladimir Vladimirovich", and biographical details about his alleged sexual abuse by his uncle Vassili Rukavishnikov as indicative of Nabokov's pedophilia.
+Rukavishnikov, affectionately known to his contemporaries as "Ruka" (meaning "hand" in Russian, a nickname given by the estate staff to signify his tendency of fondling young peasant children) bequeathed his estate to Nabokov, who lost it in the Bolshevik revolution just a year later.
+In his biography of Nabokov, Brian Boyd writes that Ruka engaged in inappropriate physical contact with him but draws no conclusions about Nabokov's sexuality from that.

+The scholarly consensus in Nabokov studies remains that Nabokov's personal conduct toward children "was, and remains, unimpeachable", with most academics viewing his literary exploration of pedophilia as an expression of empathy for victims rather than a confession.